Master of Science

 - Approval from the Program Director.

-After completion of the Research Design and Methods course, the Program Director will assist the student in picking a thesis advisor and thesis committee.
+After completion of the Research I course, students choose to pursue either an original research thesis or a practicum research project.
+Students will select a thesis or practicum chair.
+The chairperson will assist thesis students in building a thesis committee.
 The Program Director will assist the student in designing a curriculum of study leading to the fulfillment of degree requirements.
-Additionally, the academic advisor and the Graduate College will monitor the student's progress.
+Additionally, the Program Director and the Graduate College will monitor the student's progress.
 Ultimately, it remains the student's responsibility to understand and to satisfy all degree requirements.

 Priority deadline date for fall admission is March 1 and spring admission is October 1.
 Any student requesting admission for any academic term must have their documentation material processed for admission to the program as required by the Department of Emergency Management by the first day of the term requested.
 Documentation includes undergraduate transcript(s), a Statement of Intent and either a Resume or a Vitae.
 If processing cannot be completed, and approval given by the Program Director, the student will be rejected for admission for that term and must wait to enter the next academic term.